 For organizations of all sizes, industries, and even those that outsource business operations, information security is a major cause for concern.
-Understandably, since the mishandling of data, especially by application and network security providers, has the potential to leave organizations vulnerable to attacks, including data breach, malware installation, data theft and extortion.
+Understandably, the mishandling of data, especially by application and network security providers, has the potential to leave organizations vulnerable to attacks, including data breaches, malware installation, data theft and extortion.

 What is a SOC 2 report?

 Generally speaking, a SOC 2 report exists, across a comprehensive range of users, to meet needs requiring detailed information and assurance regarding the controls at a service organization relevant to security, processing and availability of the systems that an organization uses to process user data as well as the confidentiality and privacy of the information processed by these systems.

 The framework specifies criteria to uphold high standards of data security based on five trust service principles: security, availability, processing integrity, privacy and confidentiality.

 Distinct from other compliance certifications, like PCI DSS, with standardized requirements, SOC 2 reports are unique to the organization of reference.
 Every organization should tailor its own controls to comply with one or more of the five “trust service principles” based on their existing business practises and systems.
 Doing so will ensure that they are in parallel with specific organizations, maximizing trustworthiness.

 The SOC 2 certification is completed and issued by third-party auditors.
 These auditors will assess the extent to which a vendor is in compliance with the five trust principles.